sandersaares/DocumentAuthoring/docs/Content.md

 ![](Images/VsCode-CommandPalette.png)

-Tip: Press F1 in Visual Studio Code to open the command palette, from where you can easily access advanced product features.
+Tip: Press F1 in Visual Studio Code to open the command palette.
+From there you can easily access advanced product features.

 You do not need a desktop app for simple contributions - the GitHub web interface can serve basic needs sufficiently well.